Oliveira Claims extra Special Win In MotoGP Finale - UrduPoint

 Mir started the race in 20th and had to retire due to electronic problems but the Spaniard will not worry too much, having already become the first Suzuki rider to be crowned champion since 2000.

-Alex Rins took third place overall and Maverick Vinales fourth, meaning Spain boasted three of the championship's top four.
-Frenchman Fabio Quartararo, who won the first two races of the season, ended up fifth.
+Rins took third place overall and Vinales fourth, meaning Spain boasted three of the championship's top four.
+Frenchman Quartararo, who won the first two races of the season, ended up eighth.

 Portimao was hosting the country's first race in the championship since 2012, with Oliveira already posting a record time in qualifying on Saturday.